 Chaotic Good Ideals

 Characters falling under the chaotic good alignment aren’t just in it for themselves.
 They want to do the right thing and help people become the best versions of themselves.
-They have no qualms about standing up against tyranny wherever they see it.

 Personality Traits of Chaotic Good Characters